Zeynep-0/DSA210-Project/README.md

 - 17:00 with 1130 occurrences.
 - 16:00 with 1098 occurrences.

-In both 2020 and 2024, there was an increase in photos taken late at night (between 12 AM and 4 AM) from April to July.
+In 2020 and 2024, there was an increase in photos taken late at night (between 12 AM and 4 AM) from April to July.
 Looking at my photos in 2020, this was likely due to COVID affecting my sleep schedule, while in 2024, it was probably because of midterm exam preparation, as I tend to study late into the night.

 ### Photo Count